Machine-Learned Exclusion Limits without Binning: Conclusions

-\paragraph{Acknowledgments.} We thank Xabier Marcano, Manuel Szewc, and Alejandro Szynkman for fruitful discussions on the implementation of KDE in the MLL method.
-This work is partially supported by the ``Atracci\'on de Talento'' program (Modalidad 1) of the Comunidad de Madrid (Spain) under the grant number 2019-T1/TIC-14019 (EA, RMSS), by the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the Grant IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S, funded by MCIN/AEI/10.13039/ 501100011033 (EA, MdlR, RMSS), and by CONICET and ANPCyT under projects PICT 2017-2751 and PICT 2018-03682 (EA, AP).
-MdlR also acknowledges financial support from the Comunidad Aut\'onoma de Madrid through the grant SI2/PBG/2020-00005.
+\paragraph{Acknowledgments.} We thank Xabier Marcano, Manuel Szewc, Alejandro Szynkman, and Hernán Wahlberg for fruitful discussions on the implementation of KDE in the MLL method.
+This work is partially supported by the Comunidad Aut\'onoma de Madrid through the ``Atracci\'on de Talento'' program (Modalidad 1) under the grant number 2019-T1/TIC-14019 (EA, RMSS) and through the grant SI2/PBG/2020-00005 (AP, MdlR), and by the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the grants IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S (EA, AP, MdlR, RMSS), PID2021-124704NB-I00 (EA, RMSS), and PID2021-125331NB-I00 (AP, MdlR), funded by MCIN/AEI/10.13039/ 501100011033.
+EA and AP also acknowledge financial support from CONICET and ANPCyT under the projects PICT 2017-2751 and PICT 2018-03682.